Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Works offline: No

-Microsoft Copilot brings GPT-4o to your Android phone for free.
-It works inside Word, Excel, and PowerPoint on mobile, making it the top AI choice for anyone using Microsoft tools at work or school.
+Microsoft Copilot brings a top-tier AI model to your Android phone for free, and it plugs into Word, Excel, and PowerPoint on mobile — making it the best free AI pick for anyone in the Microsoft ecosystem.

 Best Productivity Apps for Android (2026)